OpenPrinting/openprinting.github.io/_posts/2019-11-06-OpenPrinting News - November 2019.md

 ---

 ## Google Code-In 2019
-Aveek Basu and Till Kamppeter have conducted an application for the Linux Foundation as mentoring organization in the [Google Code-In 2019](https://codein.withgoogle.com/).
+Aveek Basu and Till Kamppeter have conducted an application for the Linux Foundation as mentoring organization in the [Google Code-In 2019](https://codein.withgoogle.com/) and, unfortunately, did not get selected.
 A [web page](https://wiki.linuxfoundation.org/gsoc/google-code-in-2019) got set up for the application, containing sample tasks of several work groups of the Linux Foundation, including many of OpenPrinting.
 The web page will stay available as a start for an application next year.

 We try to find out why we did not get selected but have no results yet.